 If rain falls into sub-zero temperatures, it is converted to snow due to the lack of a suitable hail-like category.
-At present the treatment is very simple, with all rain freezing in a timestep if the temperature is below 0°C, with a check to ensure that the temperature does not increase above this threshold due to the latent heating of the freezing process.
+Rather than freeze immediately, the freezing of rain has a similar formulation to the melting of snow, but allowing the grid-box to warm to $0^{\circ}$ C over a defined time scale (currently 7200s).
+Thus supercooled rain can occur in the model.
+There is a check to ensure that the temperature does not increase above $0^{\circ}$ C due to the latent heating of the freezing process.